This is the user manual for the Matching Algorithm Toolkit. It explains how to use the different available menus. To redirect back, click here!

 Once you have selected a problem class, you will have to choose the instance/instances you want to work on.

-There are currently three available options:
+There are currently four available options:

 1. File based input: You will be prompted to select an input file that matches the problem class specific instance format.